paatz04/RoboticSimulatorServer/README.md

 # Run the program
 To start the server, the simulation should already run and the Bluetooth should be turned on.
 Afterwards the server can be started and its possible for other devices to connect with them.

+On Linux often the permission for Bluetooth is denied.
+The solution therefore can be found or https://stackoverflow.com/a/36527915 or https://stackoverflow.com/a/39674002.

 # Credits
 Patric Corletto, Hannes Oberprantache, Jose Acevedo